vladzinca/map-reduce-perfect-powers/README.md

 It does this using the MapReduce programming model popularized by Google and used to process very large data sets in distributed systems, as explained in detail in [this](http://static.googleusercontent.com/media/research.google.com/en//archive/mapreduce-osdi04.pdf) paper.

-I worked on in for three days during November 2022 and learned a lot about multithreading while doing so.
+I worked on this for three days during November 2022 and learned a lot about multithreading while doing so.

 ## 🔧 How to run it?